austinhuang0131/austinhuang0131.github.io/matrix-homeservers.md

 * The homeserver is intended for public registration.
   * Generally, inclusion is based on either my interpretation of information about the homeserver, or explicit consent from the homeserver operator(s).
-  * Homeservers that grant accounts on approval must have such process accessible to the general public and are only considered on a case-by-case basis, by explicit consent only.
+  * Homeservers that grant accounts on approval must have such process accessible to the general public and are only considered on a case-by-case basis.
-  * Homeservers must not require payment for registration.
 * The homeserver name must be a second-level domain (so `example.com` is acceptable, but `matrix.example.com` is not).
 * The homeserver does not operate through a free TLD, specifically those offered by Freenom (due to risks of takeover by fraudulent entities).
 * The homeserver is neither `matrix.org` nor operated by Element Matrix Services (previously known as Modular).